Our Board of Management

 OWEN STEWART (Chair)

-Owen was elected in September 2009 and serves on the Audit and Community Regeneration Sub-Committees.
+Owen was elected in September 2009 and serves on the Audit & Risk, Finance & Staffing, Community Regeneration, Property Services and Housing Management Sub-Committees.
 He is a local tenant, an active member of the Bridgeton & Dalmarnock Area Association and served on the steering committee for the BEEP (Bridgeton Energy Efficiency Project).
 Owen was elected Chair in January 2014.

 Charlotte has contributed to community activities over many years and has served on Thenue’s Management Committee since 1996 and was Chairperson from 2002 to 2007.
-Charlotte also chairs the Housing Management Sub-Committee, serves on the Audit, the Finance and Staffing, Property Services and the Community Regeneration Sub-Committees.
+Charlotte serves on the Audit & Risk, Finance & Staffing, Property Services and the Community Regeneration Sub-Committees.
 Charlotte has lived in the local area for many years and is an active member of the Calton Sheltered Housing Tenants Association, especially in fund raising.

 Filbert was elected to Thenue’s Management Committee in 2010 and serves on the Property Services Sub-Committee.
 He graduated with a First Class Honours degree in Architecture and is a registered architect.
 He also holds an MPhil in Environmental Design in Architecture and a PhD - both received from the University of Cambridge.
 His PhD was on ‘Space Planning and Energy Efficiency in Buildings: the Role of Spatial, Activity and Temporal Diversities’.